Video transcript

 I don't cheat, I promise.

-So, I'll start with "pink".
+So I'll start with "pink".

-Rose, it can either be a flower, it is a flower that we often offer rather in couple, no?
-It is rather to his wife or his girlfriend.
-Often, especially the red roses.
-Otherwise, pink is also a color.
-It's the mixture of red and white.
+Rose can either be a flower, or it's a flower that's often given to a couple, isn't it?
+It's more for your wife or your girlfriend.
+Often, especially red roses.
+Pink is also a color.
+It's a mixture of red and white.
 So, my turn.
-I'm going to do...
-"Porta".
-"Porta" is the past tense of the verb to carry when you carry something.
-We carry shopping bags and here he carried.
+I'm going to do... " Porta".
+"Porta" is the past tense of the verb to carry when you're carrying something.
+We're carrying shopping bags, and he's carrying.

 2...3...4.
 Mhhhh.